Nonprofit Spotlight: Fathers and Families Support Center

-Fathers and Families Support Center (FFSC) fosters healthy relationships by strengthening families and communities.
-FFSC has served nearly 19,000 fathers and over 46,000 children in 24 years.
+Fathers & Families Support Center (FFSC) fosters healthy relationships by strengthening families and communities.
+Celebrating 25 years, FFSC has helped transform 20,000 men into more responsible fathers for 50,000 sons and daughters.

-FFSC’s core Family Formation Program is a six-week, full-day, full-immersion transformational program.
+FFSC’s core Family Formation Program is a six-week, full-day, full-immersion transformational program with yearlong follow-up and case management.
 Participants—20% are mothers—are taught a variety of parenting and life skills that result in better opportunities for themselves, and brighter futures for their children.

 Program curriculum also touches upon personal development, child abuse and neglect prevention, financial literacy, family bonding experiences, and more.
 Many program facilitators were once program participants themselves.
-Eighty percent of FFSC graduates report that learning positive parenting skills increased interaction with their children.
+Ninety two percent of FFSC graduates report that learning positive parenting skills increased interaction with their children.

 “So many parents that come in did not grow up with two parents,” said Sid Officer, Development and Communications Manager.
 “They use the parenting tools that were handed down to them, passing on generational issues.
 Our programs benefit the children of our community through their parents.”